Frequently asked questions

 What’s included in the top words analysis?

-The top 10 words are calculated by excluding common stop words (like "the", "a", "is", "and", "to", "in", "of", "it", "for", "on", etc.).
+The top 10 words are calculated by excluding common stop words (like the, a, is, and, to, in, of, it, for, on, etc.).
 This shows the content words that are most important to your text.
 Stop words are filtered to give a better sense of what your text is actually about.

 What’s the recommended word count for different platforms?

 Twitter/X: 280 characters (with spaces).
 Instagram captions: 2,200 characters.
 LinkedIn posts: 1,300 characters recommended.
-Blog posts: 1,000-2,000 words for SEO.
+Blog posts: 1,000–2,000 words for SEO.
 Email subject lines: 50 characters for best open rates.
-Meta descriptions: 155-160 characters.
-These are guidelines; adjust based on your audience and goals.
+Meta descriptions: 155–160 characters.

 Is my text stored or shared anywhere?